Updated: February 1, 2018

 The Best Places To Stay in Bali

-Best Place in Bali for Honeymoon: Jimbaran
+Best Place in Bali for Couples or a Honeymoon: Jimbaran

 Most resorts in Nusa Dua promote romantic holidays, with packaged deals for newly-weds and ‘honeymoon suites’, but your hotel may also be inundated with noisy families.
 Considerably more tranquil and romantic is Jimbaran, where hotels don’t really cater to children and parts of the elongated, curved and sandy bay are empty and ideal for sunbathing and strolling.
 Each afternoon the beach becomes packed with tables and chairs as seaside cafés offer romantic candlelight dinners at sunset, with fresh seafood, as well as fireworks, wandering musicians and traditional dances.